Ten Unique Types of Friendships: How Many are in Your Life Right Now?

 This friendship may not remain close through the years, but that doesn’t take away its meaning.
 Can you look back at times and think about how lucky you were to have those friends?

-As we grow and mature, we need different support systems in our lives.
+Also, as we grow and mature, we need different support systems in our lives.
 It’s healthy to accept this and to let go.
 Outgrowing a friendship can be a good thing!
 It can mean that you’re evolving and moving in a new and often healthier direction.

 In a recent story, I wrote about the science of luck and was surprised to learn about the many advantages of having acquaintances in our lives.
 By maintaining a network of acquaintances, we remain open to many opportunities we may have missed.